 - E to F is equal to back neck length

-- G to H on the shoulder line is equals to A to B of front.
+- G to H on the shoulder line equals A to B of the front.

 - Connect F to H